psb-david-petty/mit-app-inventor/RecursionTemplate/index.md

   - **The base case** &mdash; results of the procedure / algorithm calculated without recurring.
   - **The inductive step** &mdash; the recursive call with input(s) one step closer to the base case.

-The template is for implementing recursive functions to calulate *factorial*, *Fibonacci* number, and *combinations* defined as follows:
+The template is for implementing recursive procedures to calulate *factorial*, *Fibonacci* number, and *combinations* defined as follows:

 | Description | Definition |
 | -- | -- |